jelloir/bdsrotator/README.md

     /etc/udev/rules.d/10-backup-disk.rules

-After running udevadm trigger you should see a device node /dev/backupdisk which is a symlink to your actual removeable disk.
+After running `udevadm trigger` you should see a device node `/dev/backupdisk` which is a symlink to your actual removeable disk.
 Repeat the process for every disk until they are all added.

-In /etc/fstab you can then create a mount point that call the disks will use e.g.
+In `/etc/fstab` you can then create a mount point for all the disks e.g.

     /dev/backupdisk /mnt/backup ext4 rw,noauto,noatime,nodiratime,data=writeback 0 0